-Use clean, fresh HD-5 grade LPG or equivalent product consisting of at least 90 percent propane.
-Commercial LPG fuels may contain more than 2.5 percent butane which can result in poor fuel vaporization and poor engine starting in low ambient temperatures (below $32^{\circ}$ F ( $0^{\circ}$ C).
+Use clean, fresh HD-5 grade liquified petroleum gas or equivalent product consisting of at least 90 percent propane.
+Commercial liquified petroleum gas fuels may contain more than 2.5 percent butane which can result in poor fuel vaporization and poor engine starting in low ambient temperatures (below $32^{\circ}$ F ( $0^{\circ}$ C).

-Satisfactory performance requires that the LPG va-por (vapor-withdrawal models only) be supplied at a pressure within the range indicated in Specifications.
+Satisfactory performance requires that the LPG vapor (vapor-withdrawal models only) be supplied at a pressure within the range indicated in Specifications.
 AWARNING High LPG supply pressure (vapor withdrawal models only) can cause gas leaks which can lead to fire and severe personal injury or death.
-LPG supply pressure must be adjusted as specified in the Specifications Section by qualified personnel.
+LPG supply pressure must be adjusted to Specifications by qualified personnel.